Skip to content

 A place for people

-• A welcoming entrance to the woodland rich in flora will connect to the existing car park and provide information for people to plan their visit.
+• A welcoming entrance to the woodland rich in flora connects people to the existing car park and provides information for people to plan their visit.

-• At the heart of the woodland a large grassland meadow will provide an open-air social space for picnics, events and activities.
-In the summer months mown paths will create an immersive experience for visitors as wildflowers bloom.
+• At the heart of the woodland a large grassland meadow provides an open-air social space for picnics, events and activities.
+In the summer months mown paths create an immersive experience for visitors as wildflowers bloom.

-• People will be encouraged to get explore nature in a natural play zone at the corner of the site.
+• People are encouraged to explore nature in a natural play zone at the corner of the site.

-• A permanent community space will allow for the creation of allotments and an orchard full of fruit trees will blossom in spring and fruit to pick in autumn.
+• A permanent community space includes an orchard full of fruit trees is set to blossom in spring and provide fruit to pick in autumn.

-• For those seeking solitude a special quiet zone will give space for contemplation with a water feature for a focal point.
+• For those seeking solitude a special quiet zone gives space for contemplation with a water feature for a focal point.

-• Flat, wide accessible paths suitable for wheelchairs, trampers and buggies will connect the different zones.
-Existing footpaths will give further pedestrian access and allow for exploration of the surrounding countryside.
+• Flat, wide accessible paths suitable for wheelchairs, trampers and buggies connect the different zones.
+Existing footpaths give pedestrian access and allow for exploration of the surrounding countryside.

 A bee on an orchid in the wildflower meadow at Plas Newydd, Anglesey, North Wales